 Seven of the nine licenses cover two key structural trends for gold deposits, the North-East ("N-E") Structure and the North-South ("N-S") Structure.
 The N-E Structure (Bonsaso, Dompem, Enyinase, Great Yorkshire, and the western portion of POW) runs along the largely underexplored southern Birimian-Tarkwaian structural corridor.
 Many large tonnage deposits have been mined along the northern Tarkwaian boundary, but potential is now being recognized along the southern Tarkwaian boundary (Akyem Mine, Newmont Ghana Ltd.).
 The N-S Structure (Nkwanta, Asuogya, Ayiem and the eastern portion of POW) hosts a 12 km long gold-in-soil anomaly, which lies immediately adjacent to Apankrah.
 The geological footprint appears to be analogous to what is known of the Nzema mine producing in close proximity to the Akorade Project.
-The Kedadwen license lies outside of these two main structural corridors; however, it covers an inferred auriferous ENE trending fault zone between the historic Asheba mine located immediately west of the license.
+The Kedadwen license lies outside of these two main structural corridors; however, it covers an inferred auriferous ENE trending fault zone between the historic Asheba mine located immediately west of the license and the historic Kanyankaw mine located immediately east of the license.